 - Body systems have a chance to rejuvenate during sleep.
-This includes muscle repair and growth, and hormone production.
+This includes muscle repair and growth and hormone production.

 - Sleep deprivation may increase your risk of serious injury or accidents, including car accidents.
-Over 100,000 car accidents occur every year from driver fatigue.

-- Try to go to bed at the same time every night.
+- Go to bed and wake up at the same time every day.

 - Develop soothing bedtime habits such as enjoying a warm bath or reading.

-- Avoid drinking alcoholic and caffeinated drinks.
+- Avoid drinking alcoholic and caffeinated drinks late in the day.

-- Engage in physical active every day.
+- Engage in 20-30 minutes of physical activity every day.

 Pay attention to your sleep patterns.
 If you’re not sleeping long enough or are experiencing sleep-related disorders, consult with your doctor.
 Consider using a sleep journal to track wake and sleep times, caffeine consumption and any other sleep habits.
 For more information on sleep, enroll in Michigan State University Extension’s SLEEP (Sleep Education for Everyone Program).
 SLEEP is a six-week program that offers guidelines to help improve sleep hygiene practices, which are behaviors that improve sleep quality.
 For more information about the SLEEP series, please contact Dr. Robin Tucker, lead developer and researcher of this curriculum.